IHE/ITI.PIXm/input/pagecontent/a_issues.md

 *There is continuing discussion in iti-tech if a "shadow copy" can be returned as a targetId, and if yes, if it should be marked by the Patient Identifier Cross-reference Manager in meta.source for these shadow copies or not.*

 ***PIXm 021***
-*The naming for the Mobile Patient Identifier Cross-reference Feed [ITI-104] transaction is in discussion.
+*The naming for the Patient Identity Feed FHIR [ITI-104] transaction is in discussion.
 It might change depending is applicability to to other profiles, like the [IHE PMIR](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_PMIR.pdf)) profile.
 See [profile considerations/testing](https://gazelle.ihe.net/content/pmirconnectathontestpatients) of PIXm Patient Identifier Cross-Reference Manager and PMIR Patient Identity Registry.*